GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

 the last-rendered size, if any, and use that instead of the developer-provided placeholder size.
-For example, if you specified `contain-intrinsic-size: auto 300px`, the element will start out with a `300px` intrinsic sizing in each dimension, but once the element's contents are rendered, it will retain the rendered intrinsic sizing.
+For example, if you specified `contain-intrinsic-size: auto 300px`, the element will start out with a `300px` intrinsic sizing in each dimension, but once the element's contents are rendered, it will retain the rendered intrinsic size.
 Any subsequent rendering resizes will also be remembered.
 This means that if you scroll an element with `content-visibilty: auto` applied, and then scroll it back offscreen, it will automatically retain its ideal width and height, and not revert